The Wire actor Michael K. Williams dies at 54

 Michael K. Williams, the Emmy-nominated actor best known for playing Omar Little on The Wire, has died aged 54.

+Williams representative Marianna Shafran confirmed the actor's death in a statement, reading: "It is with deep sorrow that the family announces the passing of Emmy-nominated actor Michael Kenneth Williams.
+They ask for your privacy while grieving this unsurmountable loss."

 Law enforcement sources told The New York Post that the actor was found dead in his Brooklyn apartment on Monday, September 6.
-No cause of death has been given but police said there was "no foul play indicated".
+No cause of death has been given as of writing but police said there was "no foul play indicated".

 Williams was a decorated screen star, having been nominated for three Emmys across his career – for his performances in the Bessie, The Night Of, and When They See Us – and with one Emmy still pending for his role in Lovecraft Country.